-Kosovo was an autonomous province within the former Socialist Federal Republic of Yugoslavia until
+Kosovo was an autonomous province within the former Socialist Federal Republic of Yugoslavia until the outbreak of the Kosovo conflict in 1998-99.

 The United Nations (UN) began to administer the region in 1999.
 Kosovo declared independence from Serbia in 2008, whereafter the UN transferred most of its powers of oversight to the European Union.